Favourites

 (1975, Alfredson)

 After an argument with his teenage son, Max Von Sydow ties him up and throws him into a lake.
-Rather than drowning, the boy gets stuck upright, with his head just above water.
+Instead of drowning, the boy gets stuck upright, with his head just above water.
 His arms and legs are bound, so he cannot move.
 He calls for help but no-one comes.
 Days, weeks pass.
-Water-plants start to grow on his body and fish come to live in the folds of his clothing.
+Water-plants grow around him and fish come to live in the folds of his clothing.
 Eventually he becomes integrated into the aquatic environment.
 Seasons pass.
-When in winter the lake freezes over, he hibernates; ice-skaters trip over the bump where his head is.
+When in winter the lake freezes over, he hibernates; ice-skaters trip over the bump formed by his head.
 With Spring the ice thaws and he finally breaks free… I saw this film over thirty years ago and I still find this sequence astounding

 Amadeus